Skip to content

 A specialist workshop for professionals working in the field of donor conception.

-Do you work with donor conception families or with patients using donor eggs, sperm or embryos?
 Our ‘Making it Real’ workshop is specially designed for you, to enhance your knowledge and understanding of this route to parenthood and help you offer families the support they need.
+This session will help you understand the arc of experiences that donor conception families may move through, including the various points at which they may need information, support or guidance.

 This event is a Donor Conception Network event so you can rest assured that all information will be impartial and based on our experience of working with donor conception families for the past 30 years.